wofsauge/IsaacDocs/docs/ItemConfig.md

 ### Should·Add·Costume·On·Pickup () {: aria-label='Functions' }
 [ ](#){: .static .tooltip .badge } [ ](#){: .abrep .tooltip .badge }
 #### static boolean ShouldAddCostumeOnPickup ( [ItemConfig Item](ItemConfig_Item.md) Config ) {: .copyable aria-label='Functions' }
+Returns weather a given item config object should add a costume when picking up the associated item.

+Since this function is a static function, the usage is a bit different.
+Take a look at the example code for the correct usage

+???- example "Example Code"
+    This Code checks, if the item "Sad Onion" (ID: 1) should add a costume on Pickup.
+    ```lua
+    local sadOnionItemConfig = Isaac.GetItemConfig():GetCollectible(1)
+    ItemConfig.Config.ShouldAddCostumeOnPickup(sadOnionItemConfig) -- returns true

+    ```
 ___